 Patpong Night Market is one of Thailand’s most visited tourist attractions.
 The area is well know around the world as one of Bangkok’s red light zones.

 Is this a fair description of one of Bangkok’s main tourist spots?

 We don’t think so, in fact we know there is so much more to this part of the city, and this article will show you why.
-Of course a lot of will also want to visit for the sexy side of Patpong, so we cover that as well.
+Of course a lot of you will also want to visit for the sexy side of Patpong, so we cover that as well.

-Firstly lets cover the basics – whether you are planning on visiting to enjoy the night market, nightlife or the red light area. we cover the very basic info you will need to get the most out your visit.
+Firstly lets cover the basics – whether you are planning on visiting to enjoy the market, nightlife or the red light area. we cover the very basic info you will need to get the most out your visit.

 When is the best time to visit?

 This is a great starting point, especially for those of you planning your trip to Bangkok.
 Well the great news is that the shoppin and nightlife is open every night of the week, and no particular day is better to visit.

 If you are visiting, the only consideration we would advise, is make sure you are not up too early the next day visiting another attraction.
 People often get carried away with the nightlife and stay longer than planned.